csiro-robotics/syropod_highlevel_controller/README.md

 ## License

 This project is licensed under the CSIRO Open Source Software Licence Agreement (variation of the BSD / MIT License) - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Thank you for being interested in contributing.
+We encourage the community to create new features and to fix bugs.
+If it is a new feature, please create a new issue via the [Issue Tracker](https://github.com/csiro-robotics/syropod_highlevel_controller/issues) and describe the intended feature so that we can discuss the implementation.
+Else, search for the existing issue and comment on your proposed work.
+Please fork the repo, work on your changes and then send a pull request.

 ## Issues